cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p1/index.md

 ## Async Code Smells

-Here's my list of the first 7 most common issues related to asynchronous programming.
-For every issue I provide entries for `.editorconfig` that configure analyzers that can detect it.
+Here's my list of the first seven most common issues related to asynchronous programming.
+For every issue, I provide entries for `.editorconfig` that configure analyzers that can detect it.

 ### 1. Redundant async/await

-Using `async/await` keyword results in implicit memory allocation required for the state machine responsible for orchestrating asynchronous invocations.
+Using the `async/await` keywords results in implicit memory allocation required for the state machine responsible for orchestrating asynchronous invocations.
 When the awaited expression is the only one or the last statement in the function it might be skipped.
-However, there's a couple of concerns around this code optimization which you should be aware of.
+However, there's a couple of concerns around this code optimization of which you should be aware of.
 Before you start applying it I highly recommend reading an excellent blog post about it from Stephen Cleary [Eliding Async and Await](https://blog.stephencleary.com/2016/12/eliding-async-await.html)

 ❌ Wrong
 ```cs